-Already in love with reading, first graders continue to develop this passion as they engage with the Lucy Calkins Reading Units of Study approach.
+Already in love with reading, first graders continue to develop this passion.
 Children engage literature as a multifaceted practice which sees them engaging in reading aloud, shared reading, guided reading, and independent reading.
 What is more, they begin to recognize that the term “text” can apply to a myriad of printed material including picture books, novels, non fiction, poetry, songs, charts and newspapers.
 Reading instruction is delivered through mini-lessons on skills using mentor texts and teacher modeling.
 Individual and small group lessons are geared to each student’s developmental stage of reading, and these groups are flexible, allowing students the chance to be grouped for skill work and interests, as well as ability.
-Recognizing that reading is a skill essential to all academic disciplines, it is not taught in isolation.
-Rather, it is integrated across the curriculum throughout the day.
-In terms of cultivating each student’s understanding of the mechanics of reading, first grade curriculum is indebted to Sounds in Motion (Phonemic Awareness program) and Spelling Connections.
+Recognizing that reading is a skill essential to all academic disciplines, it is taught in isolation as well as integrated across the curriculum throughout the day.
+In terms of cultivating each student’s understanding of the mechanics of reading, first grade curriculum features phonological awareness instruction and a sight word vocabulary is developed and maintained with daily lessons.

 First graders are given many opportunities to write throughout the day in a variety of contexts.
 Independent writing, creating class or individual books, making lists, responsive writing, shared writing, guided writing and writing workshop are just some of the formats that challenge students to continually hone their skills in this regard.
 Recognizing that the novelty of medium can sometimes serve to inspire creativity, students get the opportunity to write in journals, different size paper, blank books, postcards and dry erase boards using pencils, crayons and markers to allow for exploration.
-Children learn letter formation though modeling, copying print, and handwriting practice with the Handwriting Without Tears program.
-Spelling instruction is delivered through Spelling Connections.
-The program introduces spelling rules and grammar skills.
-Children work towards becoming independent writers through reflecting on and documenting their experiences, utilizing the Lucy Calkins Writing Units of Study approach.
-Instruction is presented through a variety of units such as narrative, informational and fiction writing.
-Each child’s developmental stage of writing is acknowledged and honored through individual conferencing with his or her teacher as a means to work towards individual goals.
+Children learn letter formation though modeling, copying print, and handwriting practice with the Learning Without Tears program.
+Spelling instruction introduces spelling rules and grammar skills.
+Children work towards becoming independent writers through reflecting on and documenting their experiences.
+Instruction is presented through a variety of units such as narrative, informational and fiction opinion writing.
+Each child’s developmental stage of writing is acknowledged and honored through individual conferencing with their teacher as a means to work towards individual goals.

 Children are natural scientists.
 They love to investigate concepts and phenomena unfamiliar to them and then analyze what they have discovered.
 Inquiry skills, physical life, and Earth science concepts are integrated into a meaningful context by encouraging students to ask their own questions while exploring in a hands-on environment.
 The focus in science is on active investigation through observing, recording, describing, questioning, forming explanations and drawing conclusions.
-Participation in STEM activities and science experiments allow students opportunities to explore topics such as animals, weather, matter, Invention Convention, pollinators and health topics.
+Participation in STEM activities and science experiments allow students opportunities to explore topics such as animals, pollinators, rainforest, space system patterns and cycles, wave-light, sound and health topics.

 The first grade Science curriculum is supported by Studies Weekly and Healthy Lifestyle Choices.

 Social Studies instruction in first grade is focused on family life and community.
-The students learn about their roles as members of a family and how family life has changed through the years.
-The curriculum introduces students to primary sources, timelines and Studies Weekly.
-Students begin to see themselves in relationship to the world as they study communities and beginning economics (needs and wants, consumers and producers, spending and saving, goods and services and how people receive money).
-Geography and cartography skills continue to be of importance in first grade social studies.
-Children learn how to locate places on maps and globes and how different communities are influenced by geographic and environmental factors.
-They also study about the rights and responsibilities of citizenship in their communities and explore American symbols and holidays.
+The students learn about their roles as members of a family and how family life has changed through the years with the use of primary sources, timelines and Studies Weekly.
+In grade one students expand their knowledge of communities at work learning about economics: needs and wants, consumers and producers, spending and saving, goods and services, and how people receive money.
+Students in first grade continue to learn how to locate places on maps and globes and how different communities are influenced by geographic and environmental factors.
+They also study the rights and responsibilities of citizenship in their communities and explore American Symbols and holidays.
 Participation in group discussions offers children the opportunity to relate knowledge to prior experiences and plays a role in developing higher thinking skills.